SiliconLabs/wisun-br-linux-docker/README.md

 ### Unable to launch the container on my Windows workstation

-This project have not yet been tested on windows hosts.
-It seems it should work as soon as you use  Windows Subsystem for Linux (WSL2) and the USB-UART of the WiSun BR is handled WSL2.
+This project has not yet been tested on windows hosts.
+It seems it should work as soon as you use Windows Subsystem for Linux (WSL2) and the USB-UART of the WiSun BR is handled by WSL2.
 In other words, you should see /dev/ttyUSB0 on your WSL2.

-### I have re-plugged the serial interface and nothing work anymore
+### I have re-plugged the serial interface and nothings work anymore

 The docker container does not (yet) support device hot-plugging.
 You have to restart the docker container if you unplug the gateway.